 "Garlic definitely belongs in there," Katharina tells us.
 "Fresh garlic, not powder."
 How the awl sausage tastes depends on its shape, the duration of ripening and the spices.
 There is even an awl sausage that tastes different in different places.
 The Hercules club has the shape of a pear.
 It tastes more spicy at the narrow part in the upper part than at the thick end.
 There it is more delicate and milder.
 Feldkieker and Stracke are thinner and mature faster.
 An awl sausage is a raw sausage that - if properly prepared - will last forever.
 "We would have to invent an expiration date because there is none," laughs her producer.

-Our journey continues to Bad Emstal in the GrimmHeimat.
-This is the name of this part of northern Hesse because the Brothers Grimm collected many of their fairy tales here.
-In Bad Emstal we meet Lukas Frankfurth from the Parkhotel Emstaler Höhe, a four-star hotel on the Kurpark (see photos above).
+Our vacation in Hessen continues to Bad Emstal in the GrimmHeimat.
+This is what this part of North Hesse is called because the Brothers Grimm collected many of their fairy tales here.
+In Bad Emstal we meet Lukas Frankfurth from the Parkhotel Emstaler Höhe, a four-star hotel on the spa park (see photos above).
 He invites us to a picnic in the rose garden.
-A wonderful place to get to know his fairytale Schlemmer Kiste.
-For this idea, he even received the tourism award of GrimmHeimat NordHessen.
-Well deserved, because we too enjoy
+A fantastically beautiful place to get to know your fairy tale Schlemmer Kiste.
+For this idea he even received the tourism award of the GrimmHeimat NordHessen.
+Well deserved, because we enjoy too

 the fairy tale Schlemmer box from the Emstaler Hof